-The final statement was formally approved by Cabinet on 6th July 2023 where it was recommended for signing by the Leader of the Council and the Chief Executive.

-An updated version of the statement was approved by Cabinet on 4th July 2024 to include two additional significant governance issues, pertinent to 2022/23, that was identified during 2023/24.
-The December 2024 update has since been included to reflect the position at the time of the sign off of the Statement of Accounts on 10th December 2024.
+This statement was formally approved by Cabinet on 4th July 2024 where it was recommended for signing by the Leader of the Council and the Chief Executive.
+The February 2025 update has since been included to reflect the position at the time of the sign off of the Statement of Accounts on 25th February 2025.

-Councillor David Molyneux Leader 10th December 2024
+Councillor David Molyneux Leader